Reyleal360/Barberin/EXECUTION-INSTRUCTIONS.md

 # Execution Instructions

 ## Overview
-This document provides instructions on how to execute and use the updated IEVE absence reporting system that now uses a centralized JSON data file and DataManager class instead of localStorage.
+This document provides instructions on how to execute and use the updated IEVE absence reporting system that now uses a MySQL database with a Node.js backend API instead of localStorage or JSON files.

 ## System Architecture
 The system now uses:
-1. `data.json` - A single JSON file containing all application data
+1. `MySQL database` - A database containing all application data
+2. `Node.js backend` - A backend server that provides REST API endpoints
-2. `js/data-manager.js` - A DataManager class that handles all data operations
+3. `js/data-manager.js` - A DataManager class that handles all data operations through API calls
-3. Updated JavaScript view files that use the DataManager instead of direct localStorage access
+4. Updated JavaScript view files that use the DataManager instead of direct localStorage access

 ## How to Execute the System

 ### 1. Prerequisites
 - A modern web browser (Chrome, Firefox, Edge, Safari)
+- Node.js installed (version 12 or higher)
+- MySQL database server
 - A local web server (optional but recommended for full functionality)

+### 2. Database Setup
+1. Create a MySQL database
+2. Execute the `database-init.sql` script to initialize the database with initial data
+3. Update the database connection parameters in `backend/.env` if needed

+### 3. Backend Setup
+1. Navigate to the `backend` directory
+2. Run `npm install` to install dependencies
+3. Run `npm start` to start the backend server

-### 2. Running the Application
+### 4. Running the Application
 1. Open the `index.html` file in your web browser
 2. The application will automatically redirect you to the login page
 3. Use one of the following credentials to log in: